 But we know what Maraldo would do if one of her department executives told her, “I come to work at Planned Parenthood every day but do not subscribe to many of its basic beliefs.
 I do not believe in convenience or third-trimester abortions, and I do not believe that we have any business handing out contraceptives in school.
 That does not mean I am any less ‘pro-choice’ than anyone else.”

 You can bet that Maraldo would fire (“excommunicate”) this person on the spot.
 In fact, Planned Parenthood has very little tolerance for individual or corporate members that do not conform exactly to its philosophy and directives.5

 In summary, the people who join any kind of institution are united for a common purpose, whatever it may be.
 Those who obstinately oppose this purpose hinder the goals of the organization and must be removed.

 We must also address “silent abortions” when considering excommunication.
 The RU-486 abortion pill (mifepristone) is designed to cause an abortion up until about seven weeks of a confirmed pregnancy, so there is no question that using it leads to excommunication just as if the abortion had been procured surgically.

 The vast majority of abortions are now performed with chemicals, not with surgery.
-All birth control pills, injectables such as Depo-Provera, “emergency contraception” like Plan B, insertables like Norplant, Nexplanon or Jadelle, and all intra-uterine devices (IUDs) cause early abortions some of the time.
-Estimates vary widely, but women using these methods are believed to conceive least once a year on the average, and these new human beings cannot implant in the uterus because its lining has been rendered hostile.
+All birth control pills, injectables such as Depo-Provera, “emergency contraception” like Plan B, insertables like Norplant, Nexplanon or Jadelle, and intrauterine devices (IUDs) cause early abortions some of the time.
+Estimates vary widely, but women using these methods are believed to conceive at least once a year on average, and these new human beings cannot implant in the uterus because its lining has been rendered hostile.